live-interfaces/liveinterfaces2020/trondheim.md

 You can also travel to Trondheim by train from Oslo.
 The train from Oslo to to Trondheim also pass Gardermoen airport.
 Web site for train timetables and tickets: [vy.no](https://www.vy.no/en)

-<h3 id="support">Support</h3>

-We are in dialogue with the Norwegian embassies in countries that has participants to ICLI.
-It might be possible to get travel support for participants.
-Participants can contact the Norwegian embassy in their home country to inquire further for this possibility.
-Another option is also the [EEA Open Call](https://www.eeagrants.gov.pt/en/programmes/bilateral-relations/calls/fbr-open-call-1/) for bilateral relations:

-Activities that can be supported by the FBR Open Call #1 could be, as examples: matchmaking events; technical cooperation and exchange of experts; short-term internships; training actions; workshops and seminars on topics of common interest.
-The deadline for selecting the third phase of applications ends on 10.01.2020, GMT 12:00:00.
-We have been informed that participants from eligible countries could apply here.

 <h3 id="contact">Contact</h3>
 Email inquiries: [liveinterfaces (at) gmail.com](mailto:liveinterfaces@gmail.com)